Iosifina Kosma

 Clay and I

-Μy work with clay has always been related to the flowing of a curve or a cavity on which the viewer’s eye constantly slides.
+Μy work with clay has always been related to the fluidity of a curve or a cavity over which the viewer’s eye constantly glides.
 Although inspired by nature, I am not interested in the realistic depiction of a natural object.

-After 25 years of continuous creation with clay, I am becoming more and more aware of the relationship between the way we touch the raw material and our moves when we work and how this is reflected in the aesthetic quality of the artwork.
-With every touch, the clay imprints and reflects the quality of movement and emotions throughout the process of creation.
-Through the interconnectedness of material and artist, creation transforms into a constant challenge through which each and every one of us “gives birth” what is inside their soul.
-Their own unique approach to the world and life.
+After 25 years of continuously working with clay, I have become increasingly aware of the relationship between the way we touch the raw material and move when we work and how this is reflected in the aesthetic quality of the artwork.
+With every touch, the clay inscribes and coneys the quality of movement and emotions throughout the process of creation.
+Through this synergy of material and artist, creation becomes a constant challenge through which each and every one of us births what is inside their soul: their own unique approach to the world and life.

-During the process of creation, some forms transform into more extroverted and dynamic shapes, gain more movement, and unfold in space.
-Others remain static, but nonetheless enclose a unique harmony and power in their simplicity.
+During the process of creation, some forms evovle into more extroverted and dynamic shapes, gain more movement, and unfold in space.
+Some others remain more static, but nonetheless, enclose a unique harmony and power in their simplicity.

-While in the throes of creativity, my own creations spurn me onwards and I “observe” this reciprocation, and from being the one leading I allow myself to be led…
+While in the throes of creativity, my own artwork spurns me onwards and I observe this give-and-take relationship, and from being the one leading I allow myself to be led…

 Bio